-OVERVIEW
+OVERVIEW AND MISSION

-The Minority Student Achievement Network (MSAN) is a national coalition of multiracial, suburban-urban school districts that have come together to understand and eliminate opportunity/achievement gaps that persist in their schools.
-MSAN districts have student populations between 3,000 and 63,000 and are most often well-established first-ring suburbs or small/mid-size cities.
-Additionally, the districts share a history of high academic achievement, connections to major research universities, and for some, resources that generally exceed neighboring cities.
+The Minority Student Achievement Network (MSAN) is a national coalition of multiracial school districts that have come together to understand and eliminate opportunity/achievement gaps that persist in their schools.
+MSAN districts have student populations between 3,000 and 33,000 and are most often located in well-established first-ring suburbs or small/mid-size cities.
+Additionally, the districts share a history of high academic achievement and connections to major research universities.

-Across MSAN districts disparities on an array of achievement data demonstrate wide gaps in performance across students from diverse racial, ethnic, and linguistic backgrounds.
+Across MSAN districts, disparities on an array of achievement data demonstrate wide gaps in performance across students from diverse racial, ethnic, and linguistic backgrounds.
 Since 1999, MSAN has worked fervently to achieve the parallel goals of closing gaps while ensuring all students achieve to high levels.
 To this end, districts work collaboratively to conduct and publish research, analyze policies, and share promising practices that support the Network's mission: to understand and change school practices and structures that keep racial opportunity/achievement gaps in place.